API Documentation

 Example:

-GET /api/attachment/1-App-EXAMPLEAPP-1-7cc1ea9d268b495eaedf49b9a2a08c3d
+GET /api/attachment/1-App-EXAMPLEAPP-1-7cc1ea9d268b495eaedf49b9a2a08c3d (deprecated)

-REMARK!: This returns attachments stored in all sections of type Attachment and Image.
+REMARK: This returns attachments stored in all sections of type Attachment and Image.

-Download an attachment, with given id
+Download an attachment, with given id from app instance

 Download a specific attachment from application instance

-GET /api/attachment/{InstanceID}?attachmentId=SomeAttachmentId
+GET /api/attachment/{id}?attachmentId={id}

-• name: attachmentId
+• id: attachmentId

 optional: false